The Best Areas to Stay in Bali: Which is Right For You?

 Seminyak is where most people stay during their Bali vacations.
 People talk about Seminyak like it’s worlds away from Kuta, but it’s literally located a few kilometers up the beach.
 That being said it does have a distinctly different vibe.

 Things definitely feel a lot more upscale in Seminyak versus Kuta.
 The beach is a bit cleaner and a little less crowded.
-The hotels, shopping and nightlife are much more high-end, so if you’re looking to live it up during your Bali vacation, Seminyak is an excellent choice.
+The hotels, shopping and nightlife are much more high-end, as are the resorts, many of which are 5-star.
+So if you’re looking to live it up during your Bali vacation, Seminyak is an excellent choice.
 It is a great place to lounge by the hotel pool, dine at international restaurants, shop at trendy boutiques and hit the beach clubs.

 Canggu